Charoen Pokphand Foods PCL

 Coverage of water quality risk assessment

-CP Foods discloses that it conducts a water-related risk assessment using the WRI Aqueduct Water Risk Atlas, including water quality at a basin/catchment level of its direct operations.
-In the engagement call with FAIRR, the company also mentioned that it plans to expand the water quality risk assessment it conducts for its own operations to seven countries covering 80% of production within a few years.
+CP Foods discloses that it conducts water-related risk assessments using the WRI Aqueduct Water Risk Atlas, including assessments of water quality at the basin/catchment level for its direct operations.

 Transparency and disclosure of water quality indicators

-The company discloses the BOD and Nitrogen quantities discharged and disaggregates this by operating country but does not disclose this data for water discharged in priority water bodies specifically.
-The company disclosed that it did not receive any fines, enforcement orders, or other penalties for water-related regulatory violations in FY2023.
+The company discloses the BOD and Nitrogen quantities discharged and disaggregates this by Thailand and overseas regions.
+The company used to disclose this information by country.
+The company does not disclose this data for water discharged in priority water bodies specifically.

 The company discloses that its water-related CAPEX increased by 5% in the last financial year, and water-related OPEX increased by 1.5% in the same period.
 The company anticipates a 1.5% increase in both OPEX and CAPEX moving forward.